pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

 for generating events and for getting the counted numbers of events.

 Events are generated in the event-sourced application "write model".
-The "created" and subsequent events are processed, by updating the materialised view "read model", according to the logic of the ``EventCountersProjection`` projection.
+The "created" and subsequent events are processed, by updating the materialised view "read model", according to the logic of the ``AggregateEventCountersProjection`` projection.
 The counted numbers of each kind of event are obtained from the "read model".
 The materialised view is "eventually consistent" because the event processing is asynchronous, and so the :func:`~eventsourcing.persistence.TrackingRecorder.wait` method is used to wait for the events to be